Constellation-Labs/euclid-development-environment/README.md

 * Cargo is the Rust package manager
 * [Here](https://doc.rust-lang.org/cargo/getting-started/installation.html) you can check how to install Rust and Cargo

+## Ansible
+* Ansible is the tool to remotely configure and deploy
+* [Here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) you can check how to install Ansible

 # First Steps

 ## Understanding the folder structure